How to Learn Painting at Home for Beginners

 One of the ways new artists learn how to paint is by copying a painting by another artist or from an image in art books.
 Sure, this can help you to get your bearings, by letting you focus on the technical side of things rather than worrying about originality.
 However, if you want to grow as a painter, focus on finding your own original style.
 Don’t be afraid to experiment!

-Many beginners who want to learn painting at home would love to just pick up a brush and a canvas and go, but are not sure how to start.
+Every masterpiece starts with a simple sketch.
+Take a moment to outline your vision on paper before you dive into the paint.
+It’ll help you get a feel for shapes and proportions, trust me, it’s worth it.
 There are many different types of painting techniques, but it is often great to begin with a simple drawing.
 We list some great ideas here and here.

 The best way to learn how to combine and harmonise colours in your artwork is by using the colour wheel, a visual tool that shows the relationships between colours 12 main in an easy-to-view circle.
 This diagram will be your best friend as a beginner learning to paint at home!
 Use it to expand your knowledge of paint colour combinations and come up with some ideas!
 For example, you can create a monochromatic scheme by working with different shades, tints, and tones of a single colour.